 Another Great Choice: Casa Mamita Salsa Con Queso, Medium:

-Though it didn’t rank quite as highly as the Tostitos dip, the Casa Mamita Salsa Con Queso was still a favorite.
+Though it didn’t rank quite as highly as the Tostitos dip, the Casa Mamita Salsa Con Queso at Amazon was still a favorite.
 More than one person described this dip as “radioactive-yellow,” but in the context of a queso dip taste test, they were pleased with that blindingly appearance.
 Much like the Tostitos dip, this one boasts bits of chopped pepper, but stops short of giving you chunks large enough to actually chew.
 Several people noted that they would have liked this dip more if the vegetable bits had been left out altogether.

 You’ll get a nice touch of heat from Casa Mamita, and a real cheese flavor, though a few tasters thought the dip was slightly too salty.
 If you’re looking for a dip that everyone will love, this one will do the trick.

 The Best Smoky, Spice-Packed Queso Dip: Salpica Salsa Con Queso

 While most of the queso dips we tested looked the same, the Salpica Salsa Con Queso at Amazon stood out.
 It’s a darker orange-red than the other quesos we tried, thanks to plenty of tomato blended into the mixture.
 Some tasters were put off by the darker color, but others were pleased with the tomatoey flavor, which they said helped cut through the salty cheese.
 This queso features smoked jalapeño and cumin, which both give the dip a smoky flavor.
 One taster noticed that this dip was “different than all the others, because it has more of a spice profile.”
 While the primary flavor in all the other quesos we tasted came from the cheese, this one gets much of its flavor from tomatoes, spices, and the smoked jalapeño.